albert752/TCGI-Practice-Memos/README.md

 # TCGI-Practice-Memos
-Here you will finds all my memos for the different practices of UPCs TCGI course
+Here you will finds all my memos for the different practices of UPCs TCGI course.
+Do not hesitate to open issues with your doubts.

 ## Index
 Here you'll find a link to all the memos: